The Naked and $75 Potty Training Method

 What if all it took to potty train your toddler was $75 and 3-5 days of running around the house naked?
-According to parenting author and psychologist Dr. John Rosemond, it’s as simple as that.
+According to parenting author and psychologist Dr. John Rosemond, it’s really as simple as that.
 Rosemond believes that a human should not be allowed to wet himself past the age of 2.
 He claims that potty training isn’t rocket science and can be done in just a few days.